stan-dev/design-docs/designs/0032-stan-output-formats.md

 **The Inference algorithm**.
 Currently, the inference engine state is output once per draw.
-This information and the outputs from the call to `write_array` are currently combined into a single row's worth of data in the Stan CSV file.
+This information and the outputs from the call to `write_array` are currently combined into a single vector's worth of information.
-Other information from the inference algorithm is produced once per run and is reported via comment blocks: stepsize and metric for NUTS-HMC; stepsize for ADVI.
+Other information from the inference algorithm is produced once per run: stepsize and metric for NUTS-HMC; stepsize for ADVI.

 **The inference run**.
-When CmdStan is used to do inference, it uses the initial set of the comments in the Stan CSV file to record the complete set of configuration options and the final block of comments to record timing information.
+When CmdStan is used to do inference, it writes an initial set of comments to the Stan CSV file that record the complete set of configuration options and a final block of comments that record timing information.
 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-The structure of these outputs can be best represented either as table, i.e., a 2d array of named columns and one or more rows of data, or as a named list of heterogenous elements.
+These information items can be best represented as one of two kinds of data structures: either a table or as a named list of heterogenous elements.
-A cross-cutting classification is whether or not the data it output once or many times per inference run on a streaming basis.

 - Algorithm configuration -  output once, at the start of the inference run.
 This information is best structured as a set of name, value pairs, which can be output as a JSON object.